-Cash comprises cash in hand, demand deposits and money market funds, including amounts held by the Fund's external managers.
+Cash comprises cash in hand, cash in transit, demand deposits and money market funds, including amounts held by the Fund's external managers.
 All cash balances are short-term, highly liquid investments that are readily convertible to known amounts of cash and are subject to minimal risk of changes in value.